shannonhochkins/ha-component-kit/README.md

   </tr>
 </table>

-Unlock the ultimate customization for your Home Assistant dashboards with this package, leveraging React for seamless, personalized interfaces.
+Take your Home Assistant dashboards to the next level with this powerful package, built on React for creating seamless, highly customizable interfaces.
+Whether you want to design your own unique components or leverage the prebuilt library from [@hakit/components](https://www.npmjs.com/package/@hakit/components), the choice is yours!

+🏠 Ultimate Flexibility: Create stunning, personalized dashboards tailored to your needs.
+🌍 Effortless Deployment: Host your dashboard on any web server or serve it directly from Home Assistant using the Home Assistant Addon.

+Ready to transform your Home Assistant experience?
+Dive into the Getting Started Guide and begin building today!

 ## Demo